Sport in South Korea: Ice hockey

-Archery

-South Korea has dominated archery at the international level.
-As well as consistently strong performances in other international competitions.
-Archery is a very successful sport in South Korea's Olympic history.
+Ice hockey is slowly emerging as a sport in South Korea.
+HL Anyang became the first non-Japanese club to win the Asia League Ice Hockey championship title.
+South Korea has four teams participating in the Asia League Ice Hockey championship.

+Kabaddi

+The South Korea national kabaddi team is ranked 3rd in the world.
+Korea's captain Jang Kun Lee is considered one of the best international players in India's Pro Kabaddi League, where he currently plays for the Bengal Warriors.

+At the 2016 Kabaddi World Cup, Korea finished in 3rd place after losing to Iran in the semi-finals.
+Korea was the only team to beat the eventual winners and world champions, India, in the tournament.
+Korea was also invited to participate in the 2018 Dubai Kabaddi Masters as one of the top four kabaddi-playing nations in the world.

 Esports

 Esports have found a strong home in South Korea, StarCraft professional competition being the largest example of these.
 Major corporate sponsored teams and leagues have formed in esports, the most notable leagues being the OnGameNet Starleague, the MBCGame StarCraft League (retired), and Proleague.
 Some television stations are devoted to broadcasting electronic sports, such as Ongamenet, GomTV, and formerly MBCGame.
 The Korean e-Sports Association, an arm of the Ministry of Culture, Sports and Tourism, was founded in 2000 to promote and regulate esports in the country.